-Gliding parts and movable hardware parts needs to be greased once per year with acid free oil or grease.
-Hardware parts are to be checked regularly for tight fitting and wear and tear.
+Gliding parts and movable hardware parts need to be greased once per year with acid-free oil or grease.
+Hardware parts are to be checked regularly for tight-fitting and wear and tear.
 Hardware shouldn’t come in contact with the care and cleaning agents which cause the corrosion.

 Glass surfaces can be cleaned wet with cloth or sponge.
 Glass cleaners without scouring agents can be added to the water.
 Do not use metallic items such as steel wool or razor blades to remove persistent stains, drops of old paint or tar.
 Instead of them use acetone, petroleum ether or white spirit.

 Alkaline cleaning lye, acids, cleaning agents containing fluoride are prohibited for cleaning the glass and wood surface.

 To retain the correct functionality of windows and doors, gasket profiles need to be cleaned and greased twice a year.
 A suitable care product must retain the gasket pliable and protect it from losing flexibility and becoming brittle prematurely.
 Gaskets need to be cleaned mainly with water and if necessary with a drop of dishwashing liquid.
 Alkaline cleaning agents, mixtures of water and alcohol may be used for cleaning gaskets.
 Please be aware that moisture, ambient temperature and exposure time with the combination of high concentration of the cleaner may affect the condition of gaskets and cause damage.
 Avoid cleaners with chlorine and peroxides, oils, grease containing petrol which can cause discolouration.
 For uPVC surface, avoid the dissolving cleaning agents.
 Do not expose the cleaning surface to sunlight while cleaning.